- Last updated:

 Wonderful walks for locals and visitors on the Sunshine Coast

-Wherever you are on the Sunshine Coast there are walks close by.
+Wherever you are on the coast there are walks close by.
 Beyond the main tourist attractions there are over 120 mapped walks online that let you enjoy the magnificent diversity of the Sunshine Coast.

 Explore different tracks within beach, coastal, wetland and forest environments.
 Discover new and dramatic scenery.